STRATEGIC INITIATIVES

-We recognize opportunities outside our general operating support grantmaking that require an urgent response and a more long-term and strategic investment to address our service region’s health needs.
+We recognize opportunities outside our general operating support grantmaking that require a bold response and/or a more long-term and strategic investment to address our service region’s health needs.
 Since 2018, we have funded strategic health initiatives by invitation to explore new collaborative opportunities that advance health equity in our region’s communities.

 over the years